Home Business Food Safety

 Food allergens can be a significant hazard to those sensitive to them, whether present in the food as a deliberate ingredient or through cross contamination.

-All Food business operators are required to provide allergen information and follow labelling rules as set out in food law.
+All food business operators are required to provide allergen information and follow labelling rules as set out in food law.

 This means that food business operators must: